India–Nepal border: Border security

-The Nepal–India border is relatively peaceful.
+The Nepal–India border is an open border, which is relatively peaceful.
 Nepali and Indian nationals do not need passports or visas to enter each other's countries, and tens of thousands of people cross the border every day for tourism and commerce.

 The Indian side of the border is regulated by Sashastra Seema Bal (SSB) along with local police.
 The Nepali side of the border is regulated by the Armed Police Force (APF) along with the local branch of Nepal Police.
 Often SSB (India) and APF (Nepal) perform joint patrols on the border.
 On a local level, Indian and Nepali district officials meet regularly to discuss security challenges and other issues on their respective border portions.
 Such meetings are usually attended by District Magistrates, local SSB representatives, customs chiefs from India including the Chief District Officer (CDO), local APF, Police and custom chiefs from Nepal.